Last Flight (book)

-Last Flight is a book published in 1937 consisting of diary entries and other notes compiled by aviation pioneer Amelia Earhart during her failed attempt that year at flying solo across the Pacific Ocean.
+Last Flight is a book published in 1937 consisting of diary entries and other notes compiled by aviation pioneer Amelia Earhart during her unsuccessful attempt that year at flying across the Pacific Ocean.
 Her husband, publisher George Palmer Putnam, edited the collection which was published posthumously as a tribute to his wife.

 Consisting of hand-written diary entries, Earhart's writings cover the period from March 1937 up until her final entry on July 1, the day before her plane was reported missing en route to Howland Island in the South Pacific.
 The work is augmented by additional material written by Putnam, as well as a poem, "Courage", which Earhart had herself written.

 Although credited to Earhart, historians have cast doubt as to how much of this book was actually written by Earhart and how much had been rewritten or embellished by Putnam.

 Summary

 Chapter 1: A Pilot Grows Up by Lili Paricska and Amelia Earhart

 Amelia Earhart explains the origin of her dream to fly a multi-motored plane, which was in May 1935 during her nonstop flight from Mexico City to New York.
-En route to New York, while flying her single engine Lockheed Vega, she ponders her nightmare that the only engine would “conk” or break down in mid-flight.
-Upon realizing “the very finest machinery could develop indigestion” Earhart vowed to never fly her beloved Vega across water ever again.
-Following this explanation, Earhart provides insight to her readers of the who, what, where, when, and why of her interest in aviation and her aviatrix career.
+En route to New York, while flying her single engine Lockheed Vega, she ponders her nightmare that the only engine would "conk" or break down in mid-flight.
+Upon realizing "the very finest machinery could develop indigestion" Earhart vowed to never fly her beloved Vega across water ever again.
+Following this explanation, Earhart provides insight to her readers of the who, what, where, when, and why of her interest in aviation and her aviation career.